Thermodynamics of horizons: de Sitter black holes and reentrant phase transitions: AdS analogue of liquid/gas phase transition: inner horizon

-However, the black hole spacetime also possess an inner black hole horizon, located at $r_-$, $0\leq r_-\leq r_+$, $f(r_-)=0$.
+However, the black hole spacetime also possesses an inner black hole horizon, located at $r_i$, $0\leq r_i\leq r_b$, $f(r_i)=0$.
 What happens to this horizon during the above phase transition?
-It is straightforward to show that the inner horizon can be assigned the following thermodynamic quantities: \be T_-=\dfrac{-1}{4\pi r_-}\Big(1+8\pi P r_-^2-\dfrac{Q^2}{r_-^2}\Big)\,,\quad S_-=\pi r_-^2\,,\quad \Phi_-=\dfrac{Q}{r_-}\,,\quad V_-=\dfrac{4}{3}\pi r_-^3\,,\quad \ee that formally satisfy the following first law: \be dM=-T_-dS_-+\Phi_- dQ+V_- dP\,, \ee Identifying the enthalpy $H=-M$ we can write this as $dH=T_-dS_--V_- d{P}-\Phi_- d{Q}$ (note the inevitable minus sign in the work terms) and thence identify the corresponding Gibbs free energy as \be G_-=-M-T_-S_-\,. \ee The behavior of $G_-$ is displayed in Fig.~\ref{figApp2}.
-We observe a monotonous behavior seemingly without any phase transitions.
-However, this is misleading, it is simple to show that while the black hole undergoes a first order phase transition and the horizon radius $r_+$ jumps, the inner horizon $r_-$ jumps as well.
-Consequently, also the inner horizon temperature $T_-$ (which is monotonous function of $r_-$) jumps from $T_1$ to $T_2$, contrary to the black hole horizon temperature $T_+=T_0$ that remains constant.
-This means that in fact only a part of the displayed Gibbs free energy $G_-$ corresponds to a stable equilibrium state and the region in between $T_1$ and $T_2$ is thermodynamically unstable.
-In other words, the black hole first order phase transition has its imprint on the inner horizon: the inner horizon suffers from both a jump in radius and a jump in temperature.
+It is straightforward to show that the inner horizon can be assigned the following thermodynamic quantities: \be T_i=\dfrac{-1}{4\pi r_i}\Big(1+8\pi P r_i^2-\dfrac{Q^2}{r_i^2}\Big)\,,\quad S_i=\pi r_i^2\,,\quad \Phi_i=\dfrac{Q}{r_i}\,,\quad V_i=\dfrac{4}{3}\pi r_i^3\,,\quad \ee that formally satisfy the following first law: \be dM=-T_idS_i+\Phi_i dQ+V_i dP\,, \ee Identifying the enthalpy $H_i=-M$ we can write this as $dH_i=T_idS_i-V_i d{P}-\Phi_i d{Q}$ (note the inevitable minus sign in the work terms) and hence identify the corresponding Gibbs free energy as \be G_i=-M-T_iS_i\,. \ee The behavior of $G_i$ is displayed in Fig.~\ref{figApp2}.
+We observe a monotonic behavior seemingly without any phase transitions.
+This is misleading however.
+It is easy to show that while the black hole undergoes a first order phase transition and the horizon radius $r_b$ jumps, the inner horizon $r_i$ jumps as well.
+Consequently, the inner horizon temperature $T_i$ (which is a monotonic function of $r_i$) also jumps from $T_1$ to $T_2$, unlike the black hole horizon temperature $T_b=T_0$ which remains constant.
+This means that in fact only a part of the displayed Gibbs free energy $G_i$ corresponds to a stable equilibrium state and the region in between $T_1$ and $T_2$ is thermodynamically unstable.
+In other words, the black hole first order phase transition leaves an imprint on the inner horizon: the inner horizon suffers from both a jump in radius and a jump in temperature.

-Let us finally remark that we can write \be G_-(r_-,P,Q)=-G(r_+\to r_-,P,Q)\,,\quad T_-(r_-,P,Q)=-T_+(r_+\to r_-,P,Q)\,. \ee For this reason we may formally obtain the thermodynamic information about both horizons by studying $G$, \eqref{appG}, extended to all possible non-negative radii and hence formally to negative temperatures.
+Let us finally remark that we can write \be G_i(r_i,P,Q)=-G(r_b\to r_i,P,Q)\,,\quad T_i(r_i,P,Q)=-T_b(r_b\to r_i,P,Q)\,. \ee For this reason we may formally obtain the thermodynamic information about both horizons by studying $G$, \eqref{appG}, extended to all admissible non-negative radii and hence formally to negative temperatures.
 Negative temperature corresponds to the positive inner horizon temperature, while in such a region the thermodynamic equilibrium state maximizes (rather than minimizes) $G$.
 This is displayed in Fig.~\ref{figApp3}.